prime-infinity/learningPython2022/README.md

-Learning python as my fourth language after PHP, javascript and golang, in that order, needless to say, the codes in here may not be beginner friendly.But python is high level enough for most people to understand
+Learning python as my fourth language after PHP, javascript and golang, in that order, needless to say, the codes in here may not be beginner friendly, and some things will surely be skipped.But python is high level enough for most people to understand